Ellipsis: British English

 The quick brown fox jumps over the lazy dog. ...
 And if they have not died, they are still alive today.

 It is not cold ... it is freezing cold.

-Contrary to The Oxford Style Guide, the University of Oxford Style Guide demands an ellipsis not to be surrounded by spaces, except when it stands for a pause; then, a space has to be set after the ellipsis (but not before), and it states that an ellipsis should never be preceded or followed by a full stop.
+Contrary to (Oxford University Press's) The Oxford Style Guide, the University of Oxford Style Guide demands that an ellipsis not be surrounded by spaces, except when it stands for a pause; then, a space has to be set after the ellipsis (but not before), and it states that an ellipsis should never be preceded or followed by a full stop.